dougeby/IntuneDocs/intune/device-factory-reset.md

 ---
 # required metadata

-title: Reset devices to factory settings with Intune | Microsoft Docs
+title: Reset devices to factory settings with Intune
-titleSuffix: "Intune Azure preview"
+titleSuffix: "Intune on Azure"
-description: "Intune Azure preview: Learn how to reset devices you manage with Intune to their factory settings."
+description: Learn how to reset devices you manage with Intune to their factory settings."
 keywords:
 author: robstackmsft
 ms.author: robstack